-At the age of 42, Perry McCarthy is one of Britain’s top racing drivers and is already part of motor racing folklore, and is known to millions of BBC Top Gear viewers simply as “The Stig”.
+Perry McCarthy is one of Britain’s top former racing drivers, is part of motor racing folklore, and is known to millions of BBC Top Gear viewers simply as “The Stig”.

 Perry’s 10-year fight to reach the sport’s elite paid off in 1992 when he was chosen to drive for the fledgling Andrea Moda Formula One organisation.
 The dream however turned into a nightmare as the team stumbled from one disaster to the next and in recent years he has turned his attention away from Grand Prix to Le Mans and the demands of Sports Prototype racing.